14 Helpful Tips For Cutting The Cost Of Car Insurance NZ

 5) Improve Vehicle Security

-6) Bundle Policies
+6) Bundle Your Policies

 7) Pay Annually

-8) Keep Your Details Current
+8) Keep Your Details Accurate

-9) Pick the Right Cover Level
+9) Choose the Right Level of Cover

 10) Add Young Drivers Only When Needed

-11) Maintain a Clean Record
+11) Maintain a Clean Claims Record

 12) Choose Cars That Are Cheaper to Insure

-13) Consider Telematics/Driver Apps (Where Available)
+13) Consider Telematics or Driver Apps

 14) Review Optional Add-Ons

-Premiums are part of your total cost of ownership.
+Insurance is part of your total cost of ownership.
 Use our finance calculator to plan repayments, then confirm insurance quotes for the vehicles you are considering.
-If you’re planning a low or no deposit finance purchase, get an insurance estimate first.

 Need Advice?